sktime/sktime/docs/source/installation.rst

 The following steps guide you through the process:

-1. Follow the Git workflow: `Creating a fork and cloning the repository <https://www.sktime.net/en/stable/developer_guide/git_workflow.html#creating-a-fork-and-cloning-the-repository-initial-one-time-setup>`__
+1. Follow the Git workflow: :ref:`git_workflow <Creating a fork and cloning the repository - initial one time setup>`__

 2. Set up a new virtual environment.
 Our instructions will go through the commands to set up a ``conda`` environment which is recommended for sktime development.
 The process will be similar for ``venv`` or other virtual environment managers.